 How to Get There: From the MoMA, walk three blocks down Fifth Ave. to 51st St.

-Next up, great architecture that doesn’t require a trip to Europe.
-In the center of midtown, walk through the neo-Gothic St. Patrick’s Cathedral.
+Great architecture that doesn’t require a trip to Europe.
+In the center of Midtown, walk through the neo-Gothic St. Patrick’s Cathedral.
 During my last visit, I heard a girls’ choir performing and they sounded like cherubs.

-Up next, walk .5-mile to a grand train station and some dinner.
+Up next, walk half-mile to a grand train station and some dinner.

 Grand Central Terminal – Fourth Stop